Science-Based Cognitive-Behavioural Therapy (CBT) for Anxiety

 2. Exposure therapy is NOT an approach where the practitioner has nothing to offer beyond being a good listener who nods when the client speaks and rephrases what the client just said.
 Similarly, it does NOT involve unstructured, directionless conversation, or an emphasis on chatting about "how things are going this week."
 I am an expert in the science of human psychology, and sharing this expertise with my clients and helping them act on it, in the context of a strong collaborative relationship, is the essence of my practice.

 3. Exposure therapy is NOT an approach where the therapist acts like a "blank slate" who shows no emotion, reads hidden meaning into the client's every action, and causes the client to wonder "what is my therapist really thinking about me?"
 That is not how two people of equal status should interact nor what it looks like for therapists to be genuine with their clients.

-4. Exposure therapy does NOT involve gimmicky techniques like tapping the client, wagging the therapist's fingers back and forth in the client's field of view, playing with figures in a sand tray, uncovering repressed childhood memories, and so on.
+5. Exposure therapy does NOT involve gimmicky techniques like tapping the client's body, wagging the therapist's fingers back and forth in the client's field of view, playing with figures in a sand tray, uncovering repressed childhood memories, and so on.
 Such pseudoscientific nonsense is an embarrassment to a profession that is meant to be evidence-based and has no place in a credible approach for overcoming anxiety.

 Issues We Address

-We specialise in helping clients with anxiety-related problems, for which exposure therapy is the most effective therapy available.
-We also work with clients to manage stress, overcome depression, change unwanted behavioural habits, and live a more rich, full, and meaningful life.
+I specialise in helping clients with anxiety-related problems, for which exposure therapy is the most effective therapy available.
+I also work with clients to manage stress, overcome depression, change unwanted behavioural habits, experience personal growth, and live a more rich, full, and meaningful life.
 Learn more...